docker-archive/dcus-hol-2017/windows-modernize-aspnet-dev/README.md

 If you run `docker container ls` now, you'll see two containers - one running SQL Server and one running the WebForms app.
 The SQL Server container doesn't expose any ports, because the web container can connect to it through the Docker network, SQL doesn't need to be publicly available.

 The web container publishes port 80 to the host so you can access the website externally.
-On your laptop browse to the address of the lab VM and you'll see the product lanuch website:
+On your laptop browse to the address of the lab VM and you'll see the product launch website:

 ![Product launch v1 website](images/app-v1.png)